hmyunis/video-game-catalogue/README.md

 This project centers on creating a video game catalogue REST API tailored for Ethiopia.
 The user interface prioritizes seamless Authentication/Authorization processes, featuring easy Login, Signup, and Role Management.
 At its core, the API facilitates the creation, update, and listing of game entries, providing a centralized hub for gaming information in Ethiopia.
 With RESTful principles, good input validation, and testing, our solution ensures data integrity and reliable access to the local gaming community.

+## Reasons for choosing MySQL as our Database

+We decided to use MySQL as the behind-the-scenes database for our video game catalogue web application because it's really good at organizing and managing all the information about the games we have.
+It ensures that when you search for a game or browse through different categories, everything works smoothly and accurately.
+We also went for it because it's known for being secure and reliable, making sure the data is safe.
+The team chose TypeORM to build the backend because it makes it easier to create and maintain the database, ensuring a smooth experience for the user when exploring and discovering new games.

 ## Project Members

 - **Member 1:**